puffscoin/ethereumjs-common/README.md

 # Bootstrap Nodes

-There is no separate config file for bootstrap nodes like in the old `ethereum-common` library.
+There is no separate config file for bootstrap nodes like in the `puffscoin-common` library.
 Instead use the `common.bootstrapNodes()` function to get nodes for a specific chain/network.

 # Genesis States